salim928/salim928/README.md

 👋 About Me

 I’m Salim Adams, a passionate Software Engineer and Computer Engineering graduate from Kwame Nkrumah University of Science and Technology (KNUST).
-I have experience working on both frontend and backend development, and I’m enthusiastic about creating AI-driven solutions to solve real-world problems.
-My projects range from building mental health applications to participating in research on self-driving vehicles.
+I have experience working on both full stack development and Machine Learning, and I’m enthusiastic about creating AI-driven solutions to solve real-world problems.
+My projects range from building mental health mobile applications to participating in research on self-driving vehicles.

 I have strong technical skills in Python, C++, Golang, and frontend technologies (HTML, CSS, JavaScript), and enjoy contributing to impactful projects that leverage my software engineering, data analytics and machine learning expertise.
 I am also actively looking to expand my knowledge in cybersecurity and IT advisory to become an expert consultant.